 Can I get email hosting with SiteGround?

 Sadly they don’t offer email-only hosting plans.
-I’d say Namecheap (simple solution) or G Suite (more advanced) are better alternatives for this.
+I’d say Namecheap (simple solution) or Google Workspace (more advanced) are better alternatives for this.
 But if you wanted, you could get one of their shared hosting plans and use it as your email hosting.

 What additional fees does SiteGround have?

 There aren’t many unexpected fees with SiteGround.
-The only ones I can think of are the backup restore fee ($19.95) which only applies to the StartUp plan and the setup fee ($14.95 – $24.95) for users looking to get a monthly trial hosting plan.
+The only one I can think of is the setup fee ($14.95 – $24.95) for users looking to get a monthly trial hosting plan.

 Is there a refund policy?